-Receiving a diagnosis of leukemia can make you feel as if your life has gone into a tailspin and all your plans have been put on hold.
+Receiving a leukemia diagnosis can feel life changing and as if all your plans have been put on hold.
 Suddenly, your focus in life becomes treating your condition and getting well.

-It's important to remember that your mental health is a crucial part of your overall health and well-being.
-Having cancer may require you to make some changes to your routine, but it shouldn’t change everything about your life.
+It’s important to remember that your mental health is a crucial part of your overall health and well-being.
+Having cancer may require you to make some changes to your routine, but it doesn’t have to change everything about your life.

 Although it may seem impossible now, taking time for yourself to relax and de-stress is a valuable part of your recovery.

 Here are nine tips to help you manage chronic lymphocytic leukemia (CLL) and prevent it from disrupting your daily routine.